Skip to main content

 The assessment process will be a written exam.
 The content of this exam will be a test in English, Mathematics and Reasoning.
 The reasoning tests are weighted according to age.
 There are no sample papers available, however, the school do offer a suggested reading list:

-There is also a Maths curriculum:
+There is also guidance in Maths and English:

 At this point, boys successful at this stage will be invited back for an informal interview stage, which involves a short interview, and group assessment tasks.
 At this stage as well, parents will have the opportunity to meet with the Head of St Paul’s Juniors.
 This should take place within 2 weeks of the written test stage.
 Following this stage, successful applicants will be made an offer.
 Prior to acceptance, a reference will be requested from the current boys headteacher.The interviews take place within 2 weeks of the written tests so all boys should know the results within a fortnight.